mghan/siriproxy-m1/README.md

 **Turn on (device name)**

-- Will check the status of that device and determine its state.
+- Will turn on the device.
-- If it's On and it's a dimmer, Siri will give you the status and ask if you want to adjust the brightness settings.
-- If it's Off and it's a dimmer, Siri will ask what percent you would like to turn it On to.
-It it's not dimmable, it will just turn On.
-- If it's On, Siri will alert you that it is already On.
-- Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

 **Turn off (device name)**

-- Will check the status of that device and determine its state.
+- Will turn off the device.
-- If it's On, Siri will shut it Off.
-- If it's Off, Siri will alert you that it is already Off.
-- Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**Get status of (device name)**
+**Arm away, arm stay, disarm alarm**

+- Siri will change the alarm to the state requested and pushes a custom image to Siri.
+Currently it does not confirm the state change, but I have not had any reliability problems.
+- NOTE: Siri has a lot of trouble with “S” sounds so you may have to alter you speech slightly to get Siri to recognize “arm stay” or you can change the syntax to use a look for a different pattern.

+**Open garage, close garage**

-- Siri will request the status of the device from the ISY-99i and report it back to you.
+- Siri will push an image from your IP camera and check the status of the door.
+If the door is already in the requested position, it will let you know.
-- Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**Dim/turn up/turn down/set dimmer on/set level on (device name)**
+- If the garage door is closed it will open without any need for confirmation.

-- If device is dimmable, Siri will ask what you would like to set the On percentage to and then issue the command to change that setting.
+- If the door is open, Siri will ask you to confirm the door is clear before closing the door.
+Obviously, this was for safety reasons.
-- Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.
-- NOTE -- This particular function hasn't been behaving very well for me.
-Siri has a hard time understanding the word 'dim'.
-At least when I speak it.
-If anyone has any ideas on how to improve this, let me know!

-**What is the temperature/inside inside/temperature temperature/in here?**

-- Gets current temperature from your thermostat and reports it to you.

-**What is the status/thermostat thermostat/status?**

-- Will retrieve and report the status of the following: current temp, cooling setpoint, heating setpoint, and mode.

-**Set cooling/cool setpoint/cooling setpoint to (##)**

-- Will set the cooling setpoint of your thermostat to whatever 2 digit value you tell it to.

-**Set heat/heating/heat setpoint/heating setpoint to (##)**

-- Will set the heating setpoint of your thermostat to whatever 2 digit value you tell it to.

-**NOTE -- Thermostat functions are currently limited to one thermostat.
-I know there are many of you that have multiple thermostats in your setup, and it shouldn't be too hard to incorporate them into the code, but I only have one so that is how I wrote it.
-I have multiples on my to do list...**

 Above are the main arguments that have been coded so far for use with the ISY-99i controller.
 I have programmed in some specific phrases and instructions for my use.
 These can be found in the siriproxy-isy99i.rb file.
 Feel free to edit these and make it your own.
 I only ask that you share any funny or neat applications that you come up with.

-Example:

-- Me:  Merry Christmas Siri!
-- Siri: Merry Christmas, Jesse!
-Do you want me to put the tree lights on?
-- Me: Yes/sure/yep/ok/whatever
-- Siri turns on the tree lights.
-- Or...
-- Me: No thanks
-- Siri: Scrooge!

-**NOTE -- If/when you make changes to either devices.rb or siriproxy-isy99i.rb, you must copy it to the other plugin directory.
-Remember, you put a copy in** `~/.rvm/gems/ruby-1.9.3-p0@SiriProxy/gems/siriproxy-0.3.0/plugins` **AND** `home/SiriProxy/plugins`**.
+**NOTE: If/when you make changes to either devices.rb or siriproxy-isy99i.rb, you must copy it to the other plugin directory.
+Remember, you put a copy in** `~/.rvm/gems/ruby-1.9.3-p###@SiriProxy/gems/siriproxy-0.3.#/plugins` **AND** `~/SiriProxy/plugins`**.
 They both have to match!
 Then follow steps 11 - 15 of the installation procedure to load up your changes and start the server again.**

 To Do List
 ----------

+- Test authenticated IP camera access.
 - Continue to refine the speech patterns for better recognition
 - Organize/streamline the code
-- Enable better scene controls (i.e. code in the REST commands for scene status)
-- Enable multiple thermostat control
 - Perhaps develop code for self awareness of devices/addresses (would require major overhaul and be completely different from current methods)
 - The sky's the limit!
-Accepting any and all inputs...
+Accepting any and all suggetions.

 Acknowledgements
 ----------------